>_

 DDurability

-After a transaction completes successfully, the changes it has made to the database persist, even if there are system failures.
+After a transaction completes successfully, changes are permanent even if system failures occur.

 3Transaction States in DBMS